top of page

 PLATFORM

-A physical or virtual group of business, state, NGO and research reps connected to the focus sector or supply chain.
+A physical or virtual group of business, state, NGO and research representatives involved in the focus sector or supply chain.

 Their role is to bring specific knowledge or a particular perspective to the programmes through interviews or responses to listener questions.